ConfigurationPDF version

-Cloudera Observability deployment architecture for CDP Public Cloud
+Cloudera Observability deployment architecture for Cloudera on cloud

-Describes the components and architecture of a basic Cloudera Observability environment deployed in CDP Public Cloud.
+Describes the components and architecture of a basic Cloudera Observability environment deployed in Cloudera on cloud.

-A Cloudera Observability environment for CDP Public Cloud comprises the following:
+A Cloudera Observability environment for Cloudera on cloud comprises the following:

 • Working Environment, which contains your Workload Clusters in your Workload environments, such as Production, Development, and Staging.

-• Workload Cluster, which is one or more CDP clusters managed by Cloudera.
-Depending on your environment's Cloudera data service, Telemetry Publisher is associated with a cluster, virtual warehouse, or virtual cluster in a data service by either Cloudera Manager for a Data Hub service or by Databus WXM Client for CDE and CDW services.
+• Workload Cluster, which is one or more Cloudera clusters managed by Cloudera.
+Depending on your environment's Cloudera data service, Telemetry Publisher is associated with a cluster, virtual warehouse, or virtual cluster in a data service by either Cloudera Manager for a Data Hub service or by Databus WXM Client for Cloudera Data Engineering and Cloudera Data Warehouse services.

-The below Cloudera Observability Architecture for Public Cloud diagram shows the communication between Cloudera Observability and your workload clusters through either Telemetry Publisher or Databus WXM Client.
+The following Cloudera Observability Architecture for Cloudera on cloud diagram shows the communication between Cloudera Observability and your workload clusters through either Telemetry Publisher or Databus WXM Client.
 Where, the Cloudera Observability service, including its main component services, run in the Cloudera Control Plane and the area on the right is your Working Environment that contains the clusters and services required to run your workload jobs and queries.

 Cloudera Management Console (not shown) manages the clusters and services in each of your working environments.